IvanAksionau/appium/README.md

 # Commands list:
 - appium - it will start appium server
-- appium --allow-insecure chromedriver_autodownload - it will start appium server and download appropriate version of crome driver
+- appium --allow-insecure chromedriver_autodownload - it will start appium server and download appropriate version of chrome driver
-- npm install appium --chromedriver_version="91"  -  so you can install specific chrome driver version
+- npm install appium --chromedriver_version="91"  -  so you can install specific chrome driver version(or download it directly to expected folder )
 - UIAutomatorViewer - will start tool to search APP elements location

+# Start emulator manually:
+- cd to C:\Users\user.name\AppData\Local\Android\Sdk\emulator
+- run command in cmd as 'emulator -avd emulator-name'